databricks/spark-tfocs/README.md

 * Multiple data distribution patterns.
 (Currently support is only implemented for RDD[Vector] row matrices.)

-The name "TFOCS" is being used by the original TFOCS developers, who are not involved in the development of this package and hence not responsible for the support.
+The name "TFOCS" is being used with permission from the original TFOCS developers, who are not involved in the development of this package and hence not responsible for the support.
 To report issues or request features about Spark TFOCS, please use our GitHub issues page.